rhodes911/civ-predictive-analysis/README.md

 ---

-*Ready to turn your Civ VI games into strategic intelligence?
+*Ready to turn your Civ VI games into data insights?
 Get started with the Quick Start guide above! 🚀*